 Saving money by only buying what you need.

-Make sure to include fresh fruit and vegetables, natural sources of protein, foods rich in cis fatty acids and complex carbohydrates which you can cook in a variety of ways.
+Make sure to include fresh fruits and vegetables, natural sources of protein, foods rich in omega-3 fatty acids and complex carbohydrates, which you can cook in a variety of ways.

-There are few places as diverse as a university campus, so you may want to ask your peers for recipe.
-If your halls have a communal kitchen, you could take it in turns to cook for one another.
+There are few places as diverse as a university campus, so you may want to ask your peers for a recipe.
+If your halls have a communal kitchen, you could take turns to cook for one another.

-If you're not a good cook, ask a newly found friend to help you out or assist them with slicing, stirring and seasoning the food.
+If you're not a good cook, ask a newly found friend to help you out or assist them with tasks like slicing, stirring, and seasoning the food.

 Carry a healthy snack

-Cravings are common, especially when sat enduring a long lecture.
+Cravings are common, especially when sitting through a long lecture.
 If you're the kind of person who gets peckish easily, keep a healthy snack on hand to pick you up.
 Choices for healthy snacks can include:

 Fresh fruit (especially bananas, which are nature's brain food)